tsinghua-fib-lab/UniST/README.md

 # UniST

-The repo is the official implementation for the paper: UniST: A Prompt-Empowered Universal Model for Urban Spatio-Temporal Prediction.
+The repo is the official implementation for the paper: [**UniST: A Prompt-Empowered Universal Model for Urban Spatio-Temporal Prediction**](https://arxiv.org/abs/2402.11838).
 It currently includes code implementations for the following tasks:

 > **Short-term Prediction**: We provide all scripts  for the reproduction of short-term prediction results in this repo.